Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-It should be repeated that the area has been profoundly influenced by the subfactor community, and Ocneanu in particular.
+It should be repeated that the area has been profoundly influenced by the subfactor community, including Ocneanu.
 See e.g.\ \cite{EK,Oc,Oc2} for an abundance of ideas.
-In particular, Ocneanu realised that the Lemma implies that, for any $\fg$, there is a threshold $K(\fg)$ such that, for any level $k>K(\fg)$, no extension of $\cC(\fg,k)$ is exotic \cite{Oc}.
+In particular, Ocneanu realised that the Lemma implies that, for any $\fg$, there is a threshold $K(\fg)$ such that, for any level $k>K(\fg)$, no extension of $\cC(\fg,k)$ is exceptional \cite{Oc}.
 Unfortunately the details of his argument never appeared, nor did an estimate for $K(\fg)$.
-To our knowledge, the first published proof appears implicitly in \cite{Sch}.
-In that important paper, Schopieray found explicit estimates for $K(\fg)$ when $\fg$ is rank 2: in particular, $19\,896$ for $C_2$ and $18\,271\,135$ for $G_2$.
-His method should extend to all Lie algebras, with an estimate for $K(\fg)$ which grows exponentially with the square of the rank of $\fg$.
-These bounds are far too large to be used in classification efforts.
+To our knowledge, the first published proof of Lemma 4.1 appears implicitly in \cite{Sch} (see also \cite{Xu}).
+In that important paper, Schopieray used it to find explicit estimates for $K(\fg)$ when $\fg$ is rank 2: in particular, he obtains $19\,896$ for $C_2$ and $18\,271\,135$ for $G_2$.
+His method is expected to extend to all Lie algebras, with an estimate for $K(\fg)$ growing exponentially with the square of the rank of $\fg$, though a proof for $\fg$ with rank$\,>2$ is lacking.
+These bounds are far too high however to be used in classification efforts, even for $G_2$.

 Fortunately Schopieray's estimates can be tightened significantly.
-Here we couple Ocneanu's Lemma to the Galois symmetry of modular data \cite{CG}, to find $\la$ such that Ind$(\la)$ is both simple and local.
+Here we couple Ocneanu's Lemma to the Galois symmetry of modular data \cite{CG}, to find $\la$ such that Ind$\,\la$ is both simple and local.
 This gives much tighter thresholds.
 Our main result, proved in Section 4, is: